Abbott Northwestern Hospital

 3D Conformal Radiation Therapy

 This external treatment has the ability to identify in three-dimensions the tumor and surrounding normal tissues and customize the radiation beams.

 In this form of external treatment, the radiation beam intensity is altered to ‘paint’ with radiation doses for the desired concentration.

 This type of imaging occurs prior to daily treatment and matches structures in the body exactly with the CT images that were taken for treatment planning and sets the radiation therapy target at each treatment.

 Volumetric Arc Therapy (VMAT) Intensity Modulated Radiation Therapy (IMRT)

 Some tumors can be treated with Rapid Arc treatment delivery where IMRT treatment is delivered in single or multiple arc rotations of the machine around the patient.

-Respiratory gating is a treatment delivery method where the breathing cycle is manipulated in order to spare critical organ structures from the treatment beam.
-Patients are given an audio CD to coach them on the correct method of breathing (breath hold) for treatment.
+Respiratory gating is a treatment delivery method where the breathing cycle is monitored in order to spare critical organ structures from the treatment beam.
 Not all patients are candidates for this treatment delivery, as not all patients organs move during a breathing cycle.

 The Radiation Oncology Center has a dedicated radiation oncology CT scanner for precise treatment planning.

 This treatment is used for the prevention of restenosis - the recurrence of a narrowing of blood vessels.
 This treatment is delivered in partnership with cardiologists at Minneapolis Heart Institute®.